 - Maple Syrup – This helps provide a rich sweetness similar to pecan pie.

-- Pecans – Chopped up and added on top, these provide a good dose of healthy fats and added crunch you’ll love.
+- Pecans – Chopped up and added on top, these provide a good dose of healthy fats and extra crunch you’ll love.

-- Sugar – Light or dark brown sugar will work to create a caramelized flavor just like pecan pie.
+- Sugar – Light or dark brown sugar will work to create a caramelized flavor for a syrup coating that replicates the filling of pecan pie.

 - Rolled Oats – Used to create the crumble topping.
-Steelcut or quick oats aren’t suitable to create the same crisp results.
+We do not recommend using steel cut or quick oats as they won’t yield the same crisp texture.

 - Salt – Takes any baked item from good to great.